-In 2013, DFO Fisheries Management adopted a harvest control rule that incorporates a July estimate (forecast) of the population's age-1+ biomass, a cut-off value of 150,000 tonnes, and a harvest rate.
-The cut-off value of 150,000 tonnes is consistent with the cut-off value used in the US harvest guideline.
-The harvest rate is applied to the difference between the estimated age-1+ biomass and the cut-off.
+DFO Fisheries Management adopted a harvest control rule in 2013 that incorporates a July estimate (forecast) of the population's age-1+ biomass, a cutoff value of 150,000 tonnes, and a harvest rate.
+The cutoff value of 150,000 tonnes is consistent with the cutoff value used in the US harvest guideline.
+The harvest rate is applied to the difference between the estimated age-1+ biomass above the cutoff and the cutoff biomass.
 As described in the 2013 review (DFO 2013), a range in harvest rates (h) from 3-5% was selected in the calculation of potential harvest allowances.
-The equation for the calculation of a fishing season's potential total allowable (TAC_t , tonnes) for a season starting in year "t" is:
+The equation for the calculation of a fishing season's potential total allowable catch (TAC_t , tonnes) for a season starting in year "t" is: